 If you're ready to bring on a new physical therapist, the first place to start is with drafting a clear and enticing job description.
 What do you include?
 How do you make your position exciting or make it stand out from other opportunities?
-Check out the sections that apply to your new opening below, and don't forget to scroll to the bottom for our full physical therapist job description template to get you started!
+Check out the sections that apply to your new opening below, and don't forget to download our full physical therapist job description template to get you started!

 If you're interested in learning more about the history of physical therapy and what it means to be a PT, jump down to the first section to get started!